TGAC/COPO-documentation/user-guide/datafile.rst

 ===============================
 ENA Sequence Reads Description
 ===============================
-The description wizard provides a template for describing raw sequence reads files, which will ultimately enable the submission of such datafiles to the ENA.
-It is assumed here that the target datafiles are already in COPO, and selected for description [#relevant_section_on_upload]_.
+The description wizard provides a template for describing raw sequence reads files, which will ultimately enable their submission the ENA.
+It is assumed here that the target datafiles have been uploaded to COPO and the description process initiated [#relevant_section_on_upload]_.

 .. _ena-target-repo-label: